 As part of a recent project – I had to experiment with CUBE functionality in Hive.
 This functionality was added somewhat recently to Hive (version 0.10) and is an advanced use case in Hive.
 Perhaps for these reasons – it is difficult to find examples other than the one in the Hive Wiki.
 In this post – I am documenting some of my experiments in setting up a CUBE on TPC-DS.
 I hope that this is useful for other users new to Hive and/or Cubes in Hive.

-For my experiments I used 500 GB scale TPCDS data set, a 10 node Hadoop cluster and Hive 0.13.1 running on Qubole Data Service (QDS).
+For my experiments, I used a 500 GB scale TPCDS data set, a 10-node Hadoop cluster, and Hive 0.13.1 running on Qubole Data Service (QDS).

-My goal was to calculate various measures on store sales.
+My goal was to calculate various measures of store sales.
 More specifically, I wanted to calculate:

 - Total Extended Price

 - Total Wholesale Cost

 These measures then need to be broken into many dimensions.
 For example, we can drill down into the following dimensions (Levels in parentheses):

 - Household Demographics (Number of Dependents, Buy Potential)